chrismika/spamhaus-drop-nftables-bash/README.md

 To use the provided `Makefile`, `make` must also be installed.

 ## Installation
-Use the provided `Makefile` to install and enable the `systemd` service and timer:
+Use the provided `Makefile` to install the script and enable the `systemd` service and timer:

 ```bash
 sudo make install